jmswycode/thispy/README.md

-# 🐍 Python Launcher TUI - thispy
+# 🐍 Running Python Scripts use TUI - thispy

 `thispy` is a tool to select and run Python files from the current directory using a dialog menu TUI.
 It sorts files by last modified time, helping you quickly access priority scripts.
 No need to type or copy-paste long filenames. keeping your clipboard free, especially if you're using the clipboard for something else.